 As with higher education institutions in other Organisation for Economic Cooperation and Development countries, Australian universities are facing significant challenges.
 One particular challenge is that of the declining quality of the teaching and learning experience within the academy.
 This paper describes an attempt to sustain the quality of a `flagship postgraduate academic programme through an action research initiative intended to distribute the programme's leadership across its stakeholder community.
 One year into the intervention, while its achievements include new collaborative arrangements with the university, as well as unconventional teaching/learning partnerships and enriched stakeholder learning, its standing within the university remains uncertain.

-Chew, E & Dovey, K 2014, 'Learning to create sustainable value in turbulent operational contexts: the role of leadership practices', The Learning Organization, vol. 21, no. 4, pp. 243-257.View/Download from: UTS OPUS or Publisher's site
+Chew, E & Dovey, K 2014, 'Learning to create sustainable value in turbulent operational contexts: the role of leadership practices', The Learning Organization, vol. 21, no. 4, pp. 243-257.View/Download from: Publisher's site

 This paper offers three cases, from very different industries, where an organisation failed to realise the value of the talent that was recruited at significant cost to lead an attempt at innovation.
 In each case, the recruited talent was forced into an intrapreneurial role - one in which they had to operate below the management radar - in order to attempt to progress the project for which they were employed.
 Furthermore, in each case, senior management at the company failed to scrutinise its management practices with respect to the constraints they unwittingly imposed upon the newly recruited person.
 Through its analysis of the reasons for each of these failures, the paper highlights the dynamics of effective talent management in the knowledge era, and points to alternative leadership practices through which to realise the value offered by talented staff recruited specifically to lead an organisation's strategic intent to innovate.

-Dovey, KA & Mooney, GR 2012, 'Leadership Practices In The Generation And Deployment Of Intangible Capital Resources For Innovation', INTERNATIONAL JOURNAL OF LEARNING AND INTELLECTUAL CAPITAL, vol. 9, no. 3, pp. 295-306.View/Download from: UTS OPUS or Publisher's site
+Dovey, KA & Mooney, GR 2012, 'Leadership Practices In The Generation And Deployment Of Intangible Capital Resources For Innovation', INTERNATIONAL JOURNAL OF LEARNING AND INTELLECTUAL CAPITAL, vol. 9, no. 3, pp. 295-306.View/Download from: Publisher's site

 This paper explores the practices underpinning an enterprise's ability to generate and deploy intangible capital in support of its strategic intent to innovate.
 Drawing on two research projects, we focus upon enterprises that are able to innovatively leverage the intangible capital resources that are potentially available to them.
 Using a phenomenological methodology, one project explores at a high level the social dynamics within 25 medium-sized enterprises noted for their innovative capabilities in Sydney, Australia.
 The other project explores in finer detail, through an action research methodology, the transformation of stakeholder relationships within another Sydney-based medium-sized enterprise that has become highly innovative over the past five years.
 Our findings show that the most important forms of intangible capital for innovation are relationship-based and are leveraged through stakeholder collaboration.

-Dovey, KA & Muller, E 2011, 'Dangerous Learning in Edgy Contexts: Creativity and Innovation in the South African Arts Domain', International Journal of Lifelong Education, vol. 30, no. 5, pp. 613-629.View/Download from: UTS OPUS or Publisher's site
+Dovey, KA & Muller, E 2011, 'Dangerous Learning in Edgy Contexts: Creativity and Innovation in the South African Arts Domain', International Journal of Lifelong Education, vol. 30, no. 5, pp. 613-629.View/Download from: Publisher's site

 n this paper, we outline a pilot project aimed at exploring the role of contextual factors in the facilitation of creativity and innovation within a range of South African art forms.
 Interviews with 11 people who have rich experience of the South African art domain delivered an insightful perspective on the contextual factors driving lifelong creativity and its continuous realization in innovative outcomes within these art forms.

-Martincic, A & Dovey, KA 2011, 'Action Research as a Knowledge Generating Change Methodology', International Journal of Learning and Intellectual Capital, vol. 8, no. 1, pp. 108-122.View/Download from: UTS OPUS or Publisher's site
+Martincic, A & Dovey, KA 2011, 'Action Research as a Knowledge Generating Change Methodology', International Journal of Learning and Intellectual Capital, vol. 8, no. 1, pp. 108-122.View/Download from: Publisher's site

 The paper outlines an action research project conducted within an Australian public sector organisation with the purpose of changing a key internal business process.
 Despite the significant challenges incurred by using a change methodology considered to be âradicalâ within this conventional, hierarchically structured, organisation, the business process was transformed successfully and productivity has increased significantly within the organisation.
 Furthermore, the action research approach generated pertinent new knowledge; greatly enriched various forms of intangible capital within the organisation; and created a precedent with respect to greater collaboration and democracy within the organisation.
 In encouraging this approach to managing change within hierarchically structured organisations, the paper advocates caution in its introduction and warns of the challenges that it poses for power management in such organisations.